 \subsection{Model}

-For each layer $k\in[K]$ and $t\in[T]$, we propose to use a random dot product graph to model each adjacency matrix $\Amat^{k,t},\ k\in[\K],\ t\in[\T]$, with latent positions shared across different layers and time points, \textit{borrowing strength} for estimation from multiple adjacency matrices.
-In particular, we assume that each adjacency matrix has a low-rank decomposition of the following type:
+For each layer $k\in[K]$ and $t\in[T]$, we propose to use a random dot product graph to model each adjacency matrix $\Amat^{k,t},\ k\in[\K],\ t\in[\T]$, with latent positions shared across different layers and time points, \textit{borrowing strength} from multiple adjacency matrices.
+In particular, we assume that each adjacency matrix has the following low-rank decomposition: